-The mission statement of the NHMRC is Working to build a healthy Australia.
+The mission statement of the NHMRC is Building a healthy Australia.

-Under the NHMRC Act, the CEO is directly responsible to the Minister for Health and Minister for Sport, the Hon Sussan Ley MP, for setting the major objectives for NHMRC, identifying new and emerging health issues and developing strategies to address these issues as they arise.
+Under the NHMRC Act, the CEO is directly responsible to the Minister for Health the Hon Greg Hunt MP, for setting the major objectives for NHMRC, identifying new and emerging health issues and developing strategies to address these issues as they arise.

 Membership of Council and committees